-Residential houses as per the proposed layout 1 is the preferred operational alternative layout however both layout alternatives presented in this report have the same operational outcomes with the numbers of the housing units varying.
+Residential houses as per the proposed layout, Appendix B1.1, is the preferred operational alternative layout however both layout alternatives presented in this report have the same operational outcomes with the numbers of the housing units varying.

 The preferred alternative will provide more housing opportunities with greater variety.
 Additionally, the preferred alternative's greater costs to develop will benefit those involved in providing services, materials and labour.
-The preferred alternative (layout 2) will also mean that the potential impact on the watercourse lower than the initial proposal.
+The preferred alternative, Appendix B1.1, will also mean that the potential impact on the watercourse lower than the initial proposal.